nous-clawds4/tapestry-cli/docs/node-types/primary-property.md

 Primary Property
 =====

-The **primary property** is the root container property for a concept.
+The **primary property** is the base of the `property tree` for a concept (e.g., the concept of `coffee houses`).
+It connects directly to the `JSON schema` of that concept.
 When you describe an element (e.g., a specific coffee house), all its data lives under the primary property key in the JSON.
-It is both a **property** and a special role (**primaryProperty**), so its JSON has three top-level sections.
+It is both a **property** and one of the core nodes of a concept (**primaryProperty**), so its JSON has three top-level sections.

 ## Example of a Primary Property